SimonBlanke/Gradient-Free-Optimizers/README.md

       - List of parameter dictionaries that marks additional start points for the optimization run.

+- random_state=None
+    - (int, None)
+    - Random state for random processes in the random, numpy and scipy module.

 ### Optimizer Classes

 Each optimization class needs the "search_space" as an input argument.
 Optionally "initialize" and optimizer-specific parameters can be passed as well.
 You can read more about each optimization-strategy and its parameters in the [Optimization Tutorial](https://github.com/SimonBlanke/optimization-tutorial).